stanford-ppl/spatial-doc/docs/source/tutorial/starting.rst

 .. highlight:: bash

-NOTE: This does not work right now.
-ETA: March 8, 2018

 To get started with Spatial, you do not need to clone or build any DSL software yourself.
 You simply need to create a new SBT project as follows::